asifhameed8/Application_Process/readme.txt

+<h1>Application Architecture</h1>

-Three layered project
+Three Tier Architecture is used in the project
 - Web
 - Business logic
 - Data layer

-Added Swagger (localhost/swagger)
+I have added Swagger (localhost/swagger)
 Used Exception Handling
 Used Logging
 Used InMemoryDatabase with three bydefault records